jasonsturges/vite-typescript-npm-package/README.md

 ~/.config/yarn/link
 ```

-For `npm`, the `link` command create global packages which can be removed by executing:
+For `npm`, the `link` command creates global packages which can be removed by executing:
 ```bash
 sudo npm rm --global "my-package-name"
 ```